 To inquire about costs of attendance for any program not listed above, please contact either an Adviser or an Enrollment Counselor to be directed to the appropriate resources.

-Having trouble understanding what all the awards are you’ve been offered?
-Wondering what all NU has to offer in terms of Financial Aid?
-Click here to learn everything you ever needed to know about what Northwest University Financial Aid Services has to offer!
+If you are having trouble understanding the awards you’ve been offered or are wondering what NU has to offer in terms of Financial Aid, click here to learn more.